viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-If I am to live it will be for you only;
+If I am to live, it will be for you alone;

-that forces me to scream: "I need you!"
+that compels me to cry: “I need you!”

-I will live by your name on my wall
+I will live by your name upon my wall,

 and for the continents discovered